mmussel/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+ Mention two parts of Express that you learned about this week.
+Middleware and Routers

-- [ ] Describe Middleware?
+ Describe Middleware?
+Middleware are functions that get the request and response and can perform different operations on them.
+Depending on the response, they can either move onto the next middleware or return a response to the client.

-- [ ] Describe a Resource?
+ Describe a Resource?
+In terms of a RESTful web API, everything is a resource.
+Each resource has a unique URL where it can be accessed.
+Resource management happens via HTTP methods/CRUD operations.

-- [ ] What can the API return to help clients know if a request was successful?
+ What can the API return to help clients know if a request was successful?
+A successful response in the 200s.

-- [ ] How can we partition our application into sub-applications?
+ How can we partition our application into sub-applications?
+Routing is a way to partition our application into sub-applications by mapping incoming requests to servers to their appropriate request handler function.
+That way resources that share the same base route are partitioned into their own file away from the other resources of the application.

 ## Minimum Viable Product